 Health Anxiety is characterised by an almost constant pre-occupation with your own health and that you might be ill.

-For many sufferers this will take the form of constantly reviewing of how you feel.
+This may take the form of constantly reviewing how you feel.

 You may become hyper-vigilant and spend hours in a state of high alert monitoring your body for signs such as heart palpitations, aches and pains, headaches and so on.

 Additionally, you may also make frequent visits to your local accident and emergency hospital in the belief that you need urgent medical attention.